34conman/musical-octo-umbrella/proposal.md

 Name each interface or class and briefly describe its function or purpose.
-* Resident Class: inializes each resident with a name and chore rating, which gets updated each week by input from other residents
-* Chores Class: Initializes a chore with a weight and expected time for completion

 ## Edit and Submit this file and any figures referenced by this document.